mattieuzhai/Fast_Robots_mz375/lab_3.markdown

 Photo of my setup:
 ![p2](/Lab3/p2.jpg)
 I got that the color didn't really affect my readings in a noticeable (red, blue, black, white, and beige), nor did any of the textures I tested (couch, wall, blanket, wood).
 There was also no significant difference in darkness and light.
 The only surface that I noticed would mess with my sensors is when I aimed at a clear plastic container.
 The true distance was 80 mm and I was getting readings of around 124 mm with a standard deviation of ~ 5.5 mm, which is a lot higher than what it was when I tested the reliability (on a white cardboard box).
 I also noticed that it would read the surface of my laptop screen incorrectly, with the true distance being 100 mm and it returning values of ~170 mm, though the standard deviation was back to around 1.5 mm.
-This was mainly when the laptop screen was on
+This was mainly when the laptop screen was on.